Sarah Ewing Sims Carter Gaut: Adult life

 In 1842, when she was fifteen years old, Gaut married her first husband, Boyd McNairy Sims, who was a wealthy lawyer.
 She and Sims had three children.
 Her husband died at the age of twenty-seven and was buried in Hightower Cemetery near Brentwood.

 She married a second time, to Joseph W. Carter, a member of the Tennessee State Legislature from Winchester, with whom she had two children.

 In 1860, she moved from her father's estate to a house on Third Avenue, north of Franklin.
 At her home, she enslaved multiple people who had been left to her in her father's will, including Millie Simpkins and Andrew Ewing, the latter of whom would later serve as a 1st Sergeant of the 12th United States Colored Infantry Regiment.
 Simpkins later stated in an interview that her "misses was very rich" and had "two slave women to dress her every morning".
-Simpskin also said that she would serve Gaut every morning with breakfast on a silver waiter.
+Simpkins also said that she would serve Gaut every morning with breakfast on a silver waiter.